microsoft/Open-Use-of-Data-Agreement/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+For more information on Microsoft’s resources to Removing Barriers to Data Innovation, visit [here](https://news.microsoft.com/datainnovation/).

 ## Legal Notices
 Microsoft and any contributors grant you a license to content in this repository under CC0-1.0, see the [LICENSE](LICENSE) file.